stan-voo/daenahbot/tasks/markdown parsing issue.md

-# Current Task: user report fail
+# Current Task: user report fail bc of markdown render
 Date: 31.07.2025

 ## What I Want to Fix: